IPCC Sixth Assessment Report: Geopolitics

 Geopolitics has been included in climate models for the first time, in the form of five Shared Socioeconomic Pathways: SSP1 "Taking the Green Road", SSP2 "Middle of the Road", SSP3 "A Rocky Road", SSP4 "A Road Divided", and SSP5 "Taking the Highway", which have been published in 2016.

 Those pathways assume that international cooperation and worldwide increase in GDP will facilitate adaptation to climate change.
 The geopolitical pathways served as one of the sources for the formation of the Shared Socioeconomic Pathways in the report among with other sources.
 One of the assumptions is that enough GDP and technology derived from fossil fuels development will permit to adapt even to 5.0 C-change temperature rise.
-However, the report that is based on consensus science and was written by hundreds of scientists did not confirm the assumption about adaptation to 5 °C. Some experts assume, that while the odds for a worst-case scenario (5 °C) and the best base-case (1.5 °C) today seem lower, the most plausible outcome is around 3.0 C-change.
+Some experts assume, that while the odds for a worst-case scenario (5 °C) and the best base-case (1.5 °C) today seem lower, the most plausible outcome is around 3.0 C-change.

-The report explicitly says: "Each pathway is an internally consistent, plausible and integrated description of a socio-economic future, but these socio-economic futures do not account for the effects of climate change, and no new climate policies are assumed. ...
-By design, the evolution of drivers and emissions within the SSP scenarios do not take into account the effects of climate change."

-Participation

-Like other major international scientific processes, the IPCC has been accused of not sufficiently including scholars from the Global South.
-For example, the biases were highlighted that prevent African scholars from participating, such as publication requirements and being an expert reviewer before joining the panel of contributors.
-Similarly, the physical sciences report only had 28% women in its team of authors.
+Special reports during same assessment cycle

+Sequence of release dates of special IPCC reports during the same assessment cycle: